 Creating Your Own Herbal Blends

-We’re posting this first simple Herbs de Provence recipe with measurements both in teaspoons or Tablespoon quantities as well as in “parts” ratios.
+Here we have two different Herbs de Provence recipes.
+One is super simple and basic with just 5 ingredients to make in under 5 minutes.
+The other with measurements both in teaspoons or Tablespoon quantities as well as in “parts” ratios.

 We’re growing our own herbs and enjoy using them both fresh straight from the garden, and also drying them to keep.
 If you’re growing culinary herbs too, we recommend cooking with the fresh Herbs de Provence blend, and then dehydrating your harvests for preserving the herbs in a dry herbal blend.